techstartucalgary/Amigo/server/README.md

 - In Chrome, install [GraphQL Playground](https://chrome.google.com/webstore/detail/graphql-playground-for-ch/kjhjcgclphafojaeeickcokfbhlegecd) in chrome.

 ### How to run it
-- First, type `yarn watch` in the terminal.
+- First, type `yarn install` in the terminal.
 (Make sure you are in the same directory Amigo/server)
+- Second, type `yarn watch` in the terminal.
+(Make sure you are in the same directory Amigo/server)
-- Second, type `yarn start` in a different terminal window.
+- Third, type `yarn start` in a different terminal window.
 (Make sure you are in the same directory Amigo/server)
 - Head to http://localhost:4000/graphql
 - Test it by typing `{hello}` in the playground window.
 Expect hello world! to be returned.